cloudevents/spec/cloudevents/extensions/zero-trust-preproposal.md

 WebSockets are a high-level abstraction of the TCP protocol.
 They utilize HTTP to first provide the handshake and then upgrade to a full-duplex TCP connection.
 This means that metadata is primarily restricted to what can be sent during the initial handshake.
 Consequently, WebSockets are more restrictive in terms of metadata transmission compared to other protocols.

-This may mean we have to handle web sockets slightly differently with whatever zero trust approach we take.
+This MAY mean we have to handle web sockets slightly differently with whatever zero trust approach we take.

 ## Other